adriansteffan/DiscordJockey/README.md

 ### Installing - Hosting the bot yourself

 The setup is really straight forward.
-First, you need to create a new application [here](https://discordapp.com/developers/applications/me) and turn it into a Bot-User via the "Create a Bot User" button on the lower half of you app review.
+First, you need to create a new application [here](https://discordapp.com/developers/applications/me) and turn it into a Bot-User via the "Add" button on the "Bot" menu.
 Next, you need to add the bot to your server.
 [Here is a simple explanation on how to do that.](https://github.com/jagrosh/MusicBot/wiki/Adding-Your-Bot-To-Your-Server) Now you need to reveal and copy the token of the bot.

 At last, you need to download this repository, copy it to wherever you like, insert the token at the top of the "config/config.py" file (save it) and run the startup.bat or startup.sh script, based on you OS.
 Alternatively, you can also run the run.py script with python via your console from the root directory of the project.